gallandarakhneorg/autolatex/README.txt

     --ps
         Do the compilation to produce a Postscript document, when possible.

+    -q =item --quiet
+        AutoLaTeX should be not verbose (see -v for changing the verbose level).

     --set [translator.]name=value
         Set the internal value of AutoLaTeX named name with the specified value.
 Internal values are limited and corresponds to the "set"